centreon/centreon-archived/doc/en/ceip.rst

 What is the anonymous installation ID used for?
 ===============================================
-Upon the first startup of the Centreon server, a random number is generated, the anonymous installation ID.
+Upon the first startup of the Centreon server, a random number is generated: the anonymous installation ID.

 Which products support the Centreon Experience Improvement Program?
 ===================================================================

-The Centreon Central server is supported with the CEIP program.
+The CEIP program covers the Centreon central server.